 A cornerstone of our life together at Amazing Grace is that we reach out to those outside of our walls.
 We have a deep passion of caring for all and sharing what God has first given to us so that all may be blessed.
 One dimension of our reaching out into the world is our Global Missions emphasis.
-We are connected to a parish in Magulilwa, Tanzania, a parish in Las Roses, Guatemala, and an outreach in China through China Service Ventures.
+We are connected to a parish in Magulilwa, Tanzania and an outreach in China through China Service Ventures.
 Each of these connections offer us a larger understanding of God’s kingdom and leads us to broaden our understanding of those whose culture is different than ours.
 That growth enables us to find rich and meaningful connections to those in our own community who come from various cultures.

 In 2000 Amazing Grace began a partnership with a congregation in the village of Magulilwa, Tanzania.
 The village looked like a National Geographic scene – mud homes with thatched roofs.
 The people though were filled with a joy that went way beyond our understanding.
 They worked hard each day for their daily food, had little to nothing in what we would call material things, and yet they still celebrated God’s love in their lives.